-When comparing PSPad vs Gedit, the Slant community recommends Gedit for most people.
+When comparing PSPad vs Gedit, the Slant community recommends PSPad for most people.
 In the question“What are the best programming text editors?”
-Gedit is ranked 18th while PSPad is ranked 26th.
-The most important reason people chose Gedit is:
+PSPad is ranked 20th while Gedit is ranked 21st.

 Ranked in these QuestionsQuestion Ranking

 Pro Simple and small

 PSPad is simple, small, and lightweight.
 It's also quite fast.

 PSPad is completely free to download and use.

 Pro Code highlighting for many languages